 Souvenir 18pt

-ABCDEFGHIJKLM NOPQRSTUVWXYZ abcdefghijklm nopqrstuvwxyz

 Serif Gothic 18pt

-ABCDEFGHIJKLM NOPQRSTUVWXYZ abcdefghijklmn opqrstuvwxyz ABCDEFGHIJKLM NOPQRSTUVWXYZ abcdefghijklm nopqrstuvwxyz Opposite: The first issue of the ITC magazine U&lc, 1973.
-Designed by Herb Lubalin, it contained a blistering attack on type piracy - an issue that was to become increasingly important as type broke away from being the proprietary design with ■ particular system.
+ABCDEFGHIJKLM NOPQRSTUVWXYZ abcdefghijklmn opqrstuvwxyz

+Opposite: The first issue of the ITC magazine U&Ic, 1973.
+Designed by Herb Lubalin, it contained a blistering attack on type piracy - an issue that was to become increasingly important as type broke away from being the proprietary design with a particular system.
 Copying was an irritating, parasitic problem in the photocomposition era, but this would become pandemic with the ease of duplication made possible by digital information technology of the late 1980s onwards.
 Early ITC faces - shown here Souvenir (Ed Benguiat, 1970), American Typewriter (design by Joel Kaden and Tony Stan, 1974), Serif Gothic (Herb Lubalin and Tony DiSpagna, 1972-4) - tended to an exaggerated x-height and a narrow body, the compacted, closeset appearance being a look that became associated with the decade almost as much as tight flared trousers and large collars.
 Right: Strong designs carried on the promotional brochures used to launch ITC faces.